 Today on Music Weird, we'll look at the many songs that "Big Bad John" spawned.
 Chart positions are from Billboard unless otherwise noted.

-Dottie West - "My Big John" (Starday 574, 1961)"My Big John" is an anemic early performance by West on an answer song to "Big Bad John" that tells the story from the standpoint of John's Cajun queen.
+Dottie West - "My Big John" (Starday 574, 1961)"My Big John" is an anemic early performance by West on an answer song to "Big Bad John" that tells the story from the standpoint of Big John's Cajun queen.

 Phil McLean "Small Sad Sam" (Versatile 107, 1961) #21 PopThis parody of "Big Bad John" tells the story of small, sad Sam, a puny weakling who saves himself and leaves everyone else to die in a tragic elevator accident.
 The following year, McLean released "Big Mouth Bill" on the same label, and although it isn't quite a parody of "Big Bad John," it's obviously derivative of it.

 Bob Kayli – "Small Sad Sam" (Tamla 54051, 1961)This R&B cover of Phil McLean's "Small Sad Sam" was recorded by Motown founder Berry Gordy's brother, Robert Gordy, under the pseudonym Bob Kayli.
 No video, but you can listen to a sample here.

 Don Bowman - "Little Bad Dan" (GNP 170X, 1961)Another parody, this one tells the story of a football player named Bad Dan.
 The video used to be on YouTube but has been removed.

 Marvin Rainwater – "Tough Top Cat" (Warwick M674, 1962)In Marvin Rainwater's "Tough Top Cat," Big Bad John is hooligan cat named Big Tom.